-Gay Camps In Chechnya Claims Spark ‘Concentration Camps’ Protests Globally
+Gay Camps In Chechnya: Reports Spark ‘Concentration Camps’ Protests Globally

 — Amy Ashenden (@AmyAshenden) April 12, 2017

-A Russian gay rights group, the LGBT Network is trying to garner awareness about the alleged Chechen concentration camps and offering help to the gay men supposedly detained there, survivors, and homosexual men now afraid of being rounded up and sent off to prison.
+A Russian gay rights group, the LGBT Network, is trying to garner awareness about the alleged Chechen concentration camps and offering help to the gay men supposedly detained there, survivors, and homosexual men now afraid of being rounded up and sent off to prison.

 “No national and/or religious traditions and norms can justify kidnapping or killing of a human being.
 Any references to ‘traditions’ to justify kidnappings and killings are amoral and criminal,” a statement by the Russian LGBT rights group said.